dlehman/dlehman.github.io/_posts/2023-04-18-connecting-toper-roaster-to-artisan-scope-on-mac.md

+---
+title: "Connecting a Toper Coffee Roaster to Artisan Scope on Mac"
+date: YYYY-MM-DD
+---

-# Blog: Connecting Toper Roaster to Artisan Scope on Mac
+# Connecting a Toper Coffee Roaster to Artisan Scope on Mac

 I have a 2018 Toper TKMSX-1G coffee roaster (1kg capacity).
 It has a USB cable attached to it, so I wanted to connect it to a laptop, so I could record and analyze my roasts.
 I have a MacBook Pro with the M1 (Apple Silicon) processor, running Ventura (macOS 13).